cdoublev/css/doc/parse/parser.md

 ### Context tree

-Since some rule definitions are context-sensitive, they are represented with a hierarchical data structure: a tree whose root node defines a style sheet.

-`ParseContext` is built in parallel to parsing rules and expose the current context definition, value, and any parent context.
-This is required to parse a conditional rule nested in a style rule, ie. when `ParseContext.parent.definition.value` is `<style-block>`, for example.
+`ParseContext` is a tree built in parallel to parsing rules and represents the current context `definition`, `value`, and any `parent` context.

-Some data of the object representing the rule must be used to resolve its definition against the current context definition.
+A rule definition must be resolved from the current context definition using some data of the rule object.

-At-rules have a `name` when parsed as plain objects but it is not always exposed by the corresponding CSSOM interface (extending `CSSRule`), or it may represent a different value.
-To overcome this, a `type` is resolved from the plain object `rule.name` against the current context definition, and is added to `rule.type`.
+At-rules have a `name` when parsed as CSS Syntax objects but it is not always exposed by the corresponding CSSOM interface (extending `CSSRule`), or it may represent a different value, therefore it is used to resolve a type against the current context definition, and is added to the private `type` of the implementation class of the `CSSRule` interface.

-**Note:** `type` is not part of the `CSSRule` interface but it is only exposed by the implementation class.
+This type is also used to resolve the `CSSRule` subclass:

+  - `page` for `CSSPageRule`
+  - `margin` for `CSSMarginRule`
+  - `keyframe` for `CSSKeyframeRule`
+  - `style` for `CSSStyleRule`
+  - etc

-When initializing `ParseContext` with an existing `CSSRule` (recursively, from bottom to top, via `CSSRule.parentRule` and `CSSRule.parentStyleSheet`), its definition is resolved from its last `type` entry, which is also used to resolve the `CSSRule` subclass to instantiate: `page` for `CSSPageRule`, `margin` for `CSSMarginRule`, `style` for `CSSStyleRule`, `keyframe` for `CSSKeyframeRule`, etc.
+When initializing `ParseContext` with an existing `CSSRule`, its definition is resolved (recursively, from bottom to top, via `CSSRule.parentRule` and `CSSRule.parentStyleSheet`) with the last `CSSRule.type` entry.

 Most at-rules have a `type` directly resolved from their `name`.
-For margin rules, it is resolved from the `type` of the first rule definition in the current context, whose `names` include `rule.name`.
-For qualified rules, it resolves to the `qualified` value defined on the current context, noting that a rule's block value can only contain a single type of qualified rules.
+For margin rules, it is resolved from the `type` of the first rule in the current context definition whose `names` include `rule.name`.
+For qualified rules, it resolves to the `qualified` value defined in the current context definition (a rule's block value can only contain a single type of qualified rules).

-**Note:** it may seem that the type of margin rules could be resolved the same way as for a `qualified` rule, with an `atRule` defined on the current context, but searching for the `name` also validates the rule name.
+**Note:** it may seem that the margin rule type could be resolved the same way as for a `qualified` rule, eg. with `atRule` defined on the current context definition, but searching for the `name` also validates `rule.name`.

+Rule definitions are also represented with a tree whose root node defines a style sheet.
+Representing relations between rules, some of which are context-sensitive, is less complex with a multi-level structure and pointers than with a flat list and literal keys.

-Context definition nodes must have a `prelude` and/or a `value` defined with the corresponding CSS value definition, and may have one or more of the following properties:
+Rule definitions must have a `prelude` and/or a `value` defined with the corresponding CSS value definition, and may have one or more of the following properties:

   - whether or not the declarations of properties or descriptors matching a property are `cascading`
   - the `names` of the at-rules accepted in its block value